-Dr. Susan Colby, President
+Dr. Susan Colby, Past-President

 Susan Colby is the Director of Faculty Professional Development in the Center for Academic Excellence and professor in the Department of Curriculum and Instruction at Appalachian State University.
 Prior to her work in educational development, she served as chair and assistant chair in the department for twelve years.
 Susan earned her doctorate in Educational Leadership from East Carolina University; her MA in Administration, Curriculum and Supervision from the University of Colorado, Denver; and her BS in Elementary Education with Distinction from the University of Minnesota.
 In 2002, she was the recipient of the National Council of Professors of Educational Administration Morphet Dissertation Award.
 In the public schools, she served as principal, Title I director, clinical professor, and teacher.
 Her research interests include assessment of student learning, teacher preparation program effectiveness, and the evaluation of preservice and practicing teachers.
 Her published articles have appeared in journals such as Studies in Educational Evaluation; Reading Research and Instruction; Action in Teacher Education; Teaching Education; Multicultural Education; and Educational Leadership.

 Jefferson County Public Schools, Kentuckyemail: email@example.com

 Scottie has been the Principal of St. Matthews Elementary School since 2014.